xopto/mcdataset/README.md

   with two decimal digits and `_` as a decimal separator, e.g `20_00` for *μ<sub>s</sub>'*=20.0&nbsp;cm<sup>-1</sup>.

-## Citing MC Datasets
+## Citing MC Dataset

-We, the authors of McDatasets, expect that the package is used in accordance with the [GPL3+](https://www.gnu.org/licenses/gpl-3.0-standalone.html) license and that any work using the McDatasets package also cites the project and at least one of the following references:
+We, the authors of MC Dataset, expect that the package is used in accordance with the [GPL3+](https://www.gnu.org/licenses/gpl-3.0-standalone.html) license and that any work using the MC Dataset package also cites the project and at least one of the following references:

  - P. Naglič, F. Pernuš, B. Likar, and M. Bürmen, *Limitations of the commonly*